codio-templates/hello-codio-github/.guides/content/Connecting-a-Codio-Box-to-a-GitHub-repo-8a8c.md

 ## In GitHub: Make a New Repo

 <details><summary><b>Wait!
-I have an existing repo I want to clone</b></summary>You can import a project from a GitHub repo [docs page here](https://docs.codio.com/project/projects/#creating-and-importing-a-project) and this connection is made during the importing process.
+I have an existing repo I want to clone</b></summary>You can import a project from a GitHub repo <a href="https://docs.codio.com/project/projects/#creating-and-importing-a-project">docs page here</a> and this connection is made during the importing process.
 If you are familiar with Git, skip the rest of this guide and just use the terminal as usual  by going to <code>Tools > Terminal</code>. </details>

 1. Go to your GitHub organization (or profile) and click the green **New** repository button